instructure/instructure-ui/docs/patterns/TimeDate.md

 id: TimeDate
 ---

-### Time Input
+### Time input
-[Select](#Select) provides styling and accessible behavior out of the box, but we leave decisions about internationalization up to consumers.
+The easiest way to get going with a time input is to use [TimeSelect](#TimeSelect).
+Should you need more customizability however, you can always configure a [Select](#Select) however you see fit.
 See that [documentation](#Select) for more examples of configuring a Select.
 The following example uses [Moment.js](https://momentjs.com/docs/#/parsing/) to demonstrate how you might create a time input in your app.

 ```js
 ---